hats00n/tax-id-reference/README.md

 # Tax Identification Number Reference
 This library provides all the valid formats of tax identification numbers based on each country.

+For non-listed countries, They are probably using the country's national SSN.

 You can find the exact information in the [mapping.json](mapping.json) file.

+##Quick Look
 | Country                                              | Country Code | Format                                                             |
 |------------------------------------------------------|:------------:|--------------------------------------------------------------------|
 | Austria                                              |      AT      | 99-999/9999                                                        |